This banana chocolate chip cake is moist and filled with melty pockets of chocolate and is topped with our rich and silky smooth chocolate frosting.

 Gluten-free - if you want to make this recipe gluten-free, simply replace the flour with gluten-free flour.

-Dairy-free- you can make this cake dairy-free by replacing the butter with vegan butter or using your favorite dairy-free chocolate ganache.
+Dairy-free- you can make this cake dairy-free by replacing the butter with vegan butter or using your favorite dairy-free chocolate frosting.

 Variations